uxillary/neo-qol/README.md

 - **In-Page Info**: Access useful information directly on the page without needing to navigate away.

-# Pyramids Play - Neopets Automation Script
+# Pyramids Play - Neopets Script

 ## Description
 Automate your Pyramids game on Neopets.
 This UserScript helps you play the game with less manual interaction.